Welcome to the website of historical novelist A.L.Berridge!

 I post at The History Girls blog on the 20th of each month.

-This month is about the film that started me out as a historical novelist about a million years ago, and why I think all aspiring writers should see it.
+about the film that started me out as a historical novelist about a million years ago, and why I think all aspiring writers should see it.
 'Zulu - the greatest historical novel there never was.'

 'This exciting spy story woven into the fabric of the history of the Crimean Campaign was fascinating, kept me guessing and wanting more.
 Berridge used her research to make this a believable reason for many of the poor leadership decisions.'